dal211/ClassProjectinBaseR/README.md

 # ClassProjectinR
-This is a class project written in R for CS544 at Boston University.
+This is a class project written in R for CS544 Fundamentals of Analytics in R at Boston University.
 It briefly analyzes data on undergraduate college majors and their income progression through the variables of starting salary and mid-career salary(10-15 years out)